 Rates that Southwest is authorized to charge its distribution system customers are determined by the ACC, PUCN, and CPUC in general rate cases and are derived using rate base, cost of service, and cost of capital experienced in an historical test year, as adjusted in Arizona and Nevada, and projected for a future test year in California.
 The FERC regulates the northern Nevada transmission and liquefied natural gas ("LNG") storage facilities of Paiute Pipeline Company ("Paiute"), a wholly owned subsidiary, and the rates it charges for transportation of gas directly to certain end-users and to various local distribution companies ("LDCs").
 The LDCs transporting on the Paiute system are: Sierra Pacific Power Company (serving Reno and Sparks, Nevada) and Southwest Gas Corporation (serving Truckee, South Lake Tahoe and North Lake Tahoe, California and various locations throughout northern Nevada).
-In April 2005, Southwest purchased the Avista natural gas distribution properties in South Lake Tahoe.
-Prior to this acquisition, Avista also was an LDC transporting on the Paiute system.

-Rates charged to customers vary according to customer class and rate jurisdiction and are set at levels that are intended to allow for the recovery of all prudently incurred costs, including a return on rate base sufficient to pay interest on debt, preferred securities distributions, and a reasonable return on common equity.
+Rates charged to customers vary according to customer class and rate jurisdiction and are set at levels that are intended to allow for the recovery of all prudently incurred costs, including a return on rate base sufficient to pay interest on debt and subordinated debentures, and a reasonable return on common equity.
 Rate base consists generally of the original cost of utility plant in service, plus certain other assets such as working capital and inventories, less accumulated depreciation on utility plant in service, net deferred income tax liabilities, and certain other deductions.
-Rate schedules in Southwest's service territories, with the exception of Nevada, contain purchased gas adjustment ("PGA") clauses, which allow Southwest to file for rate adjustments as the cost of purchased gas changes.
+Rate schedules in Southwest's service territories, with the exception of Nevada, contain purchased gas adjustment clauses, which allow Southwest to file for rate adjustments as the cost of purchased gas changes.
 In Nevada, effective November 2005, Southwest began operating under the deferred energy regulations as established by the Nevada Administrative Code, which governs the recovery of energy costs in the state.
-These provisions result in little difference in the method used to account for or report purchased gas costs, including the ability of the Company to defer over or under-collections of gas costs to balancing accounts.
-Previously, the Nevada Administrative Code required at least an annual filling to adjust for changes in purchased gas costs.
-Nevada Senate Bill No. 238, effective October 2005, provides for quarterly gas cost adjustments, calculated on a twelve-month rolling average.
-These adjustments will be made effective immediately upon filing each quarter, but are subject to an annual prudence review and audit of the natural gas costs incurred.
-The Company anticipates filing its first quarterly adjustment in mid-2006.
+These provisions result in little difference from purchased gas adjustment clauses in the method used to account for or report purchased gas costs, including the ability of the Company to defer over or under-collections of gas costs to balancing accounts.
+Effective October 2005, the Company began filing for quarterly gas cost adjustments in Nevada, calculated on a twelve-month rolling average.
+These adjustments are made effective immediately upon filing each quarter, but are subject to an annual prudence review and audit of the natural gas costs incurred.
+The Company filed its first quarterly adjustment in April 2006.
 Deferred energy and purchased gas adjustment (collectively "PGA") rate changes affect cash flows but have no direct impact on profit margin.
 Filings to change rates in accordance with PGA clauses are subject to audit by the appropriate state regulatory commission staff.
-Information with re
+Information with respect to recent general rate cases and PGA filings is included in the Rates and Regulatory Proceedings section of Manage